futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **SPA (Single Page Application)**
 A web application that loads a single HTML page and dynamically updates content as the user interacts with the app.

+**SSG (Static Site Generation)**
+A technique where pages are rendered to static HTML at build time rather than per request.
+The generated files can be served straight from a CDN for the fastest possible page loads, at the cost of needing a rebuild whenever content changes.

 **SSR (Server-Side Rendering)**
 A technique where web pages are rendered on the server and sent as fully formed HTML to the client, improving initial load performance and SEO.